Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states the tool recovers a dead article into a local report with citations, giving a general purpose.
-However, it does not distinguish from sibling tool 'recover_url', which likely has similar functionality, leading to ambiguity.
+The description clearly states the action: 'Recover a dead article into a local report with citations.'
+It specifies the resource (dead article) and the outcome (local report).
+However, it does not explicitly differentiate from the sibling tool 'recover_url', which may share a similar purpose, so it misses the opportunity to clarify when this tool is distinct.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.